 The Eiffel Tower, the irrevocable part of the Parisian skyline, is one of the top things to see in Paris.
 Would you believe that when it first saw the light of day, Parisians hated?
 The tower was designed and constructed solely for the purposes of the World’s Fair (Exposition Universelle) in 1889.
 What’s even more curious, it was supposed to be temporary.
-However, it managed to skirt the demolition talks not once, but twice.
-The first time the tower avoided impending doom was in the 1900s; Thanks to its ability to manage wireless transmissions, Eiffel Tower proved to be an asset during WWI.
+Thanks to its ability to manage wireless transmissions, Eiffel Tower proved to be an asset during WWI.
 It intercepted enemy communications and relay intel to ground troops.
-The second time the tower came close to being demolished was during WWI.
-Destroying it was on Hitler's agenda but, thankfully, he never got around to it.
 Today, the Eiffel Tower stands proud as the most visited landmark in the whole world.

-Given its incredible historical heritage and aptitude for art, Paris is riddled with museums that will blow your mind.
+Given its incredible heritage and aptitude for art, Paris is riddled with museums that will blow your mind.
 For instance, to dive into the world of Impressionist masterpieces by the likes of Cézanne, Monet, Manet and Van Gogh head to Musée d'Orsay.
-On the other hand, Musée Rodin located in an 18th-century mansion treats you to over 6000 of Rodin's sculptures.
+Next, Musée Rodin located in an 18th-century mansion treats you to over 6000 of Rodin's sculptures.
 If you are a fan of Picasso’s abstract cubism, Musée Picasso will let you explore the world's largest public collection of his artworks.
-Though, it wouldn’t be a complete trip to Paris without visiting the Louvre, the most iconic of Parisian symbols after the Eiffel Tower as well as the largest art museum in the world.
-Had enough of history?
-Go straight to Centre Pompidou residing in a colorful post-modern building and treats you to a great collection of modern art.
-If you enjoy art, you won’t be in doubt about what to do in Paris!
+Though, it wouldn’t be a trip without visiting the Louvre.
+So, if you enjoy art, you won’t be in doubt about what to do in Paris!

 Every season in Paris brings its own perks.
 Being situated in Western Europe, Paris enjoys a maritime climate with reasonably cold winters and pleasantly warm summers.
 The neutralizing effect of the Atlantic Ocean helps to moderate the temperature and keep it from extremes typical for western Europe including the majority of France.
 Even during January and February, the coldest months, temperatures nearly never go below freezing point averaging around 6°C (43°F).
 Though snow is not that common, when it does snow in Paris, it’s a sight to behold.
 Spring and summer wake up the city with color and sunshine while autumn brings about fiery nostalgia.
 Snow is not common in Paris, although it will fall a few times a year.
 Most of Paris' precipitation comes in the form of light rain year-round.